brendanhay/brendanhay.github.io/_posts/2016-05-11-typed-authentication.md

         }
 {% endhighlight %}

-Now we have a valid access token authorised to the desired scopes, we can make actual API requests.

-# A Basic Request Environment

-To provide a uniform interface for serialisation of our operation datatypes into HTTP requests, a simplistic typeclass is introduced:
+The `Token` can then be added to an HTTP `Request` by inserting the `Authorization` header:

 {% highlight haskell %}
+authorise :: Token -> Request -> Request
+authorise (Token t) rq = rq
+    { requestHeaders =
+        (HTTP.hAuthorization, "Bearer: " <> t)
+            : filter ((HTTP.hAuthorization /=) . fst) (requestHeaders rq)
+    }
+{% endhighlight %}

+Assuming the planets align and horrors of the internet lie dormant, we now have a valid access token to perform API requests for the authorised scopes.

+# Common Request Context and Environment

+.. this adhoc overloading is improper - what about laws etc?

+To provide a uniform interface for serialisation of our operation datatypes into HTTP requests, a typeclass is introduced and an instance for each operation is defined:

+{% highlight haskell %}
 class ToRequest a where
     toRequest :: a -> Request

+instance ToRequest GetObject where
+    toRequest (GetObject bkt key) =
+        def { Client.method = "GET"
+            , Client.path   = objectPath bkt key
+            }
+...
 {% endhighlight %}

-And a `ReaderT` is used to pass around the environment:
+Performing HTTP requests using [http-client](#) requires the use of a connection manager.
+This `Manager` and the valid exchanged `Token` will be used to send a request containing the operation parameters and some additional authentication information.
+This common environment can be made available through use of a `ReaderT` to keep things tidy:

 {% highlight haskell %}
 data Env = Env
-    { client  :: Client
-    , token   :: Token
+    { token   :: Token
     , manager :: Manager
     }

 type Context = ReaderT Env IO

-runContext :: Client -> Token -> Manager -> Context a -> IO a
+runContext :: Env -> Context a -> IO a
-runContext c t m = flip runReaderT (Env c t m)
+runContext = flip runReaderT
 {% endhighlight %}

 `Context` and `ToRequest` are then combined to provide a uniform interface to